 If subbing cauliflower/spinach: Preheat oven to 425 F. Chop one head of cauliflower into very small bite-size pieces, toss with olive oil to coat, and season with 1/2 teaspoon salt, 1/2 teaspoon pepper, 1 teaspoon cumin, 1 teaspoon coriander and toss to coat well.
 Roast on a parchment-lined sheet pan until tender, and edges are slightly crispy.
 Wilt Spinach: Heat a little olive oil in a skillet, saute 1/2 cup diced onion until tender, add 2-3 handfuls of baby spinach and stir or toss until spinach is just barely wilted.
 Season with salt and pepper.
 Combine the cauliflower and spinach in a bowl, mix in cilantro, scallions and lime zest.
 Add corn if you like, and taste for salt and pepper, adjusting.
 Use this to stuff the enchiladas.

-If making ahead, either bake and reheat, or assemble ahead, leaving the sauce off the top until baking time.
+If making ahead: either bake and reheat, or assemble ahead, leaving the sauce off the top until baking time.
+Freezer Meal: You can freeze this before or after baking (I prefer freezing after baking), freeze up to 3 months, thaw and reheat at 350F until internal temp reaches at least 150°F.

-Cotija cheese, a Mexican style cheese is much saltier than queso fresco, so make sure to use queso fresco, not cotija….the packages look similar, but there is a big difference.
+Cheese: Cotija cheese, a Mexican cheese, is much saltier than queso fresco, and less “melty”, so make sure to use queso fresco, not cotija.
+The packages look similar, but there is a big difference in flavor.

 Nutrition